Community Prisoner Mother Program

 - The program provides a safe, stable, and stimulating environment for both the mother and the child, utilizing the least restrictive alternative to incarceration consistent with the needs for public safety.

 - Program goals facilitate the mother/child bond, reunite the family, enhance community reintegration, foster successful independent living, and enhance self-reliance and self-esteem.
-The resultant mission is to break the inter-generational chain of crime and social services dependency.

 - To PROMOTE community reintegration, independent living and self-reliance;